OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: Abstract

 \section{Abstract}

 People often capture memories through photos, screenshots, and videos.
-While existing AI-based tools enable querying this data using natural language, they mostly only support retrieving individual pieces of information like certain objects in photos, and struggle with answering more complex queries that involve interpreting interconnected memories like event sequences.
+While existing AI-based tools enable querying this data using natural language, they only support retrieving individual pieces of information like certain objects in photos, and struggle with answering more complex queries that involve interpreting interconnected memories like sequential events.
 We conducted a one-month diary study to collect realistic user queries and generated a taxonomy of necessary contextual information for integrating with captured memories.
-We then introduce \codename, a novel system that is able to answer complex personal memory-related questions that require extracting and inferring contextual information. \codename augments single captured memories through integrating scattered contextual information from multiple interconnected memories, retrieves relevant memories, and uses a large language model (LLM) to comprehensive answers.
-In human evaluations, we show the effectiveness of \codename with an accuracy of 71.5\% and it outperformed a conventional RAG system, winning or tying in 74.5\% of the time.
+We then introduce \codename, a novel system that is able to answer complex personal memory-related questions that require extracting and inferring contextual information. \codename augments individual captured memories through integrating scattered contextual information from multiple interconnected memories.
+Given a question, \codename retrieves relevant augmented memories and uses a large language model (LLM) to generate answers with references.
+In human evaluations, we show the effectiveness of \codename with an accuracy of 71.5\%, outperforming a conventional RAG system by winning or tying for 74.5\% of the time.

 \ccsdesc[500]{Human-centered computing~Human computer interaction (HCI)} \ccsdesc[500]{Human-centered computing~Natural language interfaces} \ccsdesc[100]{Human-centered computing~User studies} \keywords{personal memory, contextual augmentation, diary study, multimodal question answering, RAG}